 1. On the Insert tab, in the Illustrations group, click SmartArt:

 2. In the Choose a SmartArt Graphic dialog box, on the Relationship tab, and then select Basic Venn:

-3. Change the number of circles by adding the forth one and format them:
+3. Change the number of circles by adding the fourth one and format them:

-To add new element in the SmartArt graphic, do one of the following:
+To add a new element in the SmartArt graphic, do one of the following: